 On the other hand, by 1986 every single American misfortune was carefully magnified and utilized as proof of Soviet superiority (training accidents, the Apollo 1 crew, the odyssey of Apollo 13, and so on).
 In addition, the entire U.S. Space Program was referred to as an effort to militarize space, American astronauts were considered “soldiers”, and Ronald Reagan the global supervillain.
 It was a race with a predetermined winner: the USSR.
-Evilness and defeat were solely reserved for the Americans and their friends in the capitalist bloc.
+Evilness and defeat were solely reserved for the Americans and their friends in the Western Bloc.

 However, none of the previous accidents we were familiar with had the magnitude of the Challenger.
 Seven lives had been lost in a matter of minutes, including a civilian: the first teacher in space.
 More than an accident, it was a catastrophe.
 Nobody at home and none of our neighbors dared to say a word against the Shuttle; not even Reagan was mentioned.
-The “enemies”, the “soldiers” had suddenly gained human faces; and the black and white in our minds started to gain colors.
+The “enemies”, the “soldiers”, had suddenly gained human faces; and the black and white in our minds started to gain colors.

 But, what would happen at school the next day?
 How would our teachers frame this tragedy?